Generic Name: obinutuzumab (OH bi nue TOOZ ue mab)

-Obinutuzumab can lower blood cells that help your body fight infections and help your blood to clot.
+Obinutuzumab can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 If you've ever had hepatitis B, using obinutuzumab can cause this virus to become active or get worse.
 You may need frequent liver function tests while using this medicine and for several months after you stop.

 Call your doctor for instructions if you miss an appointment for your obinutuzumab injection.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not receive a "live" vaccine while receiving obinutuzumab.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), or zoster (shingles).